dartharnold/EDTS/README.md

 # EDTS - A route decision maker for Elite: Dangerous #

-This script provides a way to determine good routes for visiting a set of stations.
+This script provides a way to determine good routes for visiting a set of systems and/or stations.

 ### Features ###

-* Given a set of stations, find an optimal way to visit some or all of them
+* Given a set of systems and/or stations, find an optimal way to visit some or all of them
 * Includes an estimation of time taken to reach stations in supercruise
 * Includes an estimation of jump range decay due to picking up cargo en-route